Huegoxaga/notes/c-sharp/asp-dot-net.md

       return View(dataObject);
   }
   ```
-- In the controllder file, return an error page in the catch block.
+- In the controller file, return an error page in the catch block.
   ```cs
   catch (Exception ex)
     {